forgethepath/forge-blog/readme.md

 **Updating content:**

 It is possible to update content using the Forestry.io, using Netlify CMS, or Hugo CLI.
 Pushing to the master branch or editing through a CMS will deploy the site using Netlify.
-Forestery.io has better mobile support then Hugo CMS if that is a consideration.
+Forestery.io has better mobile support then Netlify CMS if that is a consideration.

 Netlify CMS